Dual Descent ALM and ADMM: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section \ref{sec: literature} reviews related works in ALM and ADMM.
-In Section \ref{sec: sdd}, we introduce the SDD-ADMM algorithm, present its convergence analysis, and discuss its connection with existing algorithms.
-In Section \ref{sec: udd}, we first establish the convergence of UDD-ALM under the setting where $p=1$, $h(x)$ is affine, and $g$ is convex, and then extend the analysis to handle nonconvex $g$ and nonlinear $h$.
-Finally, we give some concluding remarks in Section \ref{sec: conclusion}.
+In Section \ref{sec: sdd}, we introduce the SDD-ADMM algorithm, present its convergence analysis {as well as an adaptive version}, and discuss its connection with existing algorithms.
+In Section \ref{sec: udd}, we establish the convergence of UDD-ALM under the setting where $p=1$, $h(x)$ is affine, and $g$ is convex, and further extend the analysis to handle nonconvex $g$ and nonlinear $h$. {We present some numerical experiments in Section \ref{section: examples} and finally conclude this paper in Section \ref{sec: conclusion}.}